 - Trek to Kalapathar.

-Recommended Packing list for Short Everest Base camp trek.
+Recommended Packing list for budget Everest Base camp trek.

 - 2 quick drying long base layer shirts.